-You need an NPDES/SDS permit if you are the owner or operator for any construction activity disturbing:
+You need permit coverage if you are the owner or operator for any construction activity disturbing:

-- Less than one acre of soil if that activity is part of a "larger common plan of development or sale" that is greater than one acre.
-See: Common Plans of Development for more information.
+- Less than one acre of soil, if that activity is part of a larger "common plan of development or sale" that covers more than one acre

 Permit and program forms

 Permit Number: MN R 100001, issued on August 1, 2018.

 Complete and submit online.
 Permit coverage will begin one business day after submitting a complete application.

 If the project is located in a Tribal Reservation, you will need to obtain permit coverage from the U.S. Environmental Protection Agency.

 |Permit modification form (wq-strm2-60c)||For modifying information provided on the original application||Guidance for stormwater permit forms (wq-strm2-60i)|